 There are some excellent books and resources:

-- For a broad overview on existential risks and how we can reduce them I recommend Toby Ord’s extraordinary book ‘The Precipice’.
+- For a broad overview of existential risks and how we can reduce them, I recommend Toby Ord’s extraordinary book ‘The Precipice’.
 It is one of the most important books I have read.

 - On the risks and opportunities of artificial intelligence, I recommend Brian Christian’s book ‘The Alignment Problem – Machine Learning and Human Values’.